gnopai/ji65/README.md

 Running It
 ----------

+The app currently runs on Java 12 and uses gradle-wrapper for building and whatnot.
+It might work on 10 or 11, but no guarantees.
-The app requires Gradle 4.10 and Java 11.
-Currently to run the app, you'll need to check it out of Github, import the project via the Gradle file, and then run...?
-This is currently a work in progress.
+Currently to run the it, you'll need to check it out of Github, import the project via the Gradle file, and then run...?
+This is still kind of a work in progress, but nearly to the point of actually being useful.

 Things To Do
 ------------